alevchuk/minibank/README.md

 maxuploadtarget=5000
 ```

 You'll need to set things like $$PASSWORD1_HERE$$ with unique passwords.
-Generate random strings (of 30 alphanumeric characters) for each password. `rpcuser` should also look like a password.
+Generate random strings (of 30 alphanumeric characters) for each password.
+First character should be a letter. `rpcuser` should also look like a password.

 Start
 ```